kiba/Writings/atg/chp4_welcome_to_the_future.md

 "Because of cars like this?"

 "No. It's due to the stargate program.
 Room temperature superconductors?
 Antigravity?
 FTL travel?
 That's going to change automotive technology if we don't already start teleporting everywhere.
 It's going to be revolutionary."

+"I supposed you're right.
+But it seems it take longer than two years to make that happen."

+"Because of the lack of resources or scientific challenges?"

+"I don't know.
+I am just a soldier."

 The men got inside the car, with Swift taking the driver seat, while Cromwell took the front passenger seat.